Lion and Sun: Origin

-The lion and sun motif is based largely on astronomical and astrological configurations, and the ancient zodiacal sign of the sun in the house of Leo.
-This symbol, which combines "ancient Iranian, Arab, Turkic and Mongol traditions", first became a popular symbol in the 12th century.
-According to Afsaneh Najmabadi, the lion and sun motif has had "a unique success" among icons for signifying the modern Iranian identity, in that the symbol is influenced by all significant historical cultures of Iran and brings together Zoroastrian, Shia, Jewish, Iranian symbolism.
+The Lion and Sun motif is based largely on secular astronomical and astrological configurations, and the ancient zodiacal sign of the sun in the house of Leo.
+The earliest evidence of the Lion and Sun symbol predates the Achaemenid dynasty.
+However, this symbol became a popular symbol in the 12th century.
+According to Afsaneh Najmabadi, the Lion and Sun motif has had "a unique success" among icons for signifying the modern Iranian identity, in that the symbol is influenced by all significant historical cultures of Iran and brings together Zoroastrian, Shia, Jewish, Iranian symbolism.